 Graduates of the Business Leadership program are eligible for positions in public and private sector organizations including, but not limited to, financial institutions, insurance companies, consumer goods, retailers; telecommunications; entertainment; legal firms; healthcare organizations; non-profits; federal, state, and local governments.
 Specific jobs with these employers include Business Analyst, Financial Analyst, Sales Trainee, Accountant, Account Manager, Human Resources Manager, Sales Manager, Marketing Manager, Sales Support, Sales Representative.
+Depending on experience, graduates of this program will be prepared to contribute to a broad range of entry-level to mid-level positions in business.

 - 1. Develop students' abilities to understand business concepts, terms and theories. - 2.
 Prepare students for jobs in the fields of management, marketing, human resources international business, and finance. - 3.
 Assist students in becoming more proficient in analysis, decision making, and management. - 4.
 Develop students' understanding of international business and the effects of globalization. - 5.
 Appreciate the benefits of experiential learning by displaying good work habits, time management, and self-discipline. - 6.
 Work effectively, respectfully, ethically, and professionally with people of diverse ethnic, cultural, gender, and other backgrounds and with people with different organizational roles, social affiliations, and personalities. - 7.
 Recognize entrepreneurial opportunities for new business ventures; evaluate potential for business success; and consider implementation issues including financial, legal, operational, and administrative procedures involved in starting new business ventures. - 8.
 Use quantitative and qualitative tools and methodologies to support organizational decision making. - 9.
-Analyze the information content of organizational processes and use web-based techniques, skills, and knowledge of information technology to enhance individual productivity. - 10.
-Apply accounting and finance concepts and methods for evaluating the financial position and performance of organizations.
+Analyze the information content of organizational processes and use web-based techniques, skills, and knowledge of information technology to enhance individual productivity.

+10. Apply accounting and finance concepts and methods for evaluating the financial position and performance of organizations.